bespoken-samples/webchat-sample/README.md

 - can i earn points anywhere: You can earn points anywhere in the US!
 Just make sure you
 ```

-And here is how that looks running in the browser:
+And here is that test running in the browser:
 [![WebChat Testing In Action](docs/Chipotle.png)](https://youtu.be/mgUPUwepYAw)

 Magical, right?